 Microsoft Editor has a similar procedure.
 On the side panel, there is a similarity tab.
 It also shows the matching text in percentage, and you can review the sources to edit and remove any sort of matching content.

-I have tested both plagiarism checkers, and I found Grammarly plagiarism to be more apt with its detection.
+I have tested both plagiarism checkers, and I found Grammarly plagiarism to be more accurate in its detection.
 You cannot solely rely on the MS Editor to detect and remove duplicate content.

 Winner: Grammarly